Rybus07/space-legends-data/README-SpaceDevs w Distro_Plan.md

 - **clean_mission_data.tsv** - Mission parameters (10 attributes)

 The data dictionary <mark>(add location/more detail once this is finished)</mark> contains detailed information about each column in `merged_launch_data.tsv`, including data type and units when applicable.

+<mark>Add note that more information/figures about the final dataset, as well as code to interact with it is available in the merge Jupyter notebook</mark>

 ### Dataset Overview <mark>(update once dataset finalized)</mark>